TimWSpence/blog/posts/2021-01-12-threading-best-practices-cats-effect.md

 ---

-I frequently get asked what the best way to manage threadpools in Cats Effect is so this is my attempt to write a definitive answer that I can point to.
+I frequently get asked what the best way to manage threadpools in Cats Effect is so this is my attempt to write a definitive explanation that I can point to.
 My intention is to cover both Cats Effect 2 and Cats Effect 3, although at the time of writing the latter is at milestone 5 so some details are subject to change.
 I'll endeavour to update this should that happen.